 There is a mosaic of many colors, tastes, and price ranges.

 Say you are on the Boulevard Saint Germain, in the upper part of the Saint Germain des Prés district.
 Designer clothing stores, sidewalk cafés and restaurants abound in this area.
-Draw nearer the river Seine and your footsteps lead you where the art galleries cluster together.
-Walk a bit to the east, towards rue de Buci, the clothing stores become less expensive.
+Draw nearer the river Seine and you'll get to where the art galleries cluster together.
+Walk to the east, towards rue de Buci, the clothing stores become less expensive.

 From Saint-Germain, walk up the Rue de Rennes, towards the Montparnasse area.
 You'll be crossing the Rue du Four, where even more expensive clothiers line up the facades.
 But continue on to the Saint Sulpice metro station, around which many clothing stores offer cheaper garments and accessories.